delight-im/Knowledge/Life.md

 # Life

  * Surround yourself with smart and inspiring people, and if you're the smartest person in the room, maybe it's time to move on.
- * Don't make promises in the moment you're happy and delighted.
+ * Don't promise when you're happy.
+Don't reply when you're angry.
+Don't decide when you're sad.
  * Nothing is worth more than your personal health.
 Live a healthy lifestyle, and go to annual check-ups if possible.
  * Get enough sleep every night.
 Sleep is really important to so many facets in life, be it regeneration, attentiveness or physical health.
  * Getting up 15-30 minutes earlier every morning is not that much, but the effect on your available time in the morning is great!
- * Don't reply when you're angry.
- * Don't waste any time on jealously.
+ * Don't waste any time on jealousy.
  * What other people think about you is none of your business.
  * Don't be afraid to ask someone if you're not sure, no matter what topic, what time or place.
  * Finish one project before you start another.
  * Smile often, even to complete strangers.
  * Apologize when you should.
- * Don't make any important decisions when you're sad.
  * Be curious.
 This is certainly more important than just being intelligent.
  * Either at work or in your freetime, do something that makes you proud.
  * "I can accept failure, everyone fails at something.
 But I can't accept not trying."
 (Michael Jordan)